martinkirch/relaxedbib/README.md

 ### TODO

-find by author, by year

-"Generate bibtex" button, per document and "Generate bibtex" button for all listed documents
+link "edit in Futon"

+find a jQuery tag-editing plug-in, for both tags and authors

 doc details display... and doc edition with a fancy contenteditable
 KISS: save doc as soon as an entry loses focus

+"Generate bibtex" button, per document and "Generate bibtex" button for all listed documents

 a validation doc that auto-updates "modified_at"